-9. Are there sustainability requirements or guidelines for events hosted at the medical school?

-- 2 Every event hosted at the medical school must abide by sustainability criteria. - The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - There are no sustainability guidelines for medical school events.

-Score explanation: Neither Brown University nor AMS have sustainability requirements or criteria for events hosted at the medical school.
-However, medical school staff do undertake measures to make events as paper-free as possible.
+5.9.
+Are there sustainability requirements or guidelines for events hosted at the medical school?
+2 Every event hosted at the medical school must abide by sustainability criteria.
+1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
+0 There are no sustainability guidelines for medical school events.
+Score even even e explanation: Neither Brown University nor AMS have sustainability requirements or criteria for ts hosted at the medical school.
+However, medical school staff do undertake measures to make ts as paper-free as possible.

-10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+5.10.
+Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.
+- 2 Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - 1 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - 0 There are no efforts at the medical school to make lab spaces more sustainable.

-Score explanation: Across Brown, an initiative to reduce lab ventilation during unoccupied periods was implemented a few years ago.
+Score explanation: Across Brown, an initiative to reduce lab ventilation during unoccupied periods was implemented.
+AMS's anatomy lab ventilation optimization was completed in 2017.
 The labs of the medical building require 24/7 ventilation, but unoccupied ventilation rates were deemed satisfactory after inspection by an industrial hygienist.
 In addition, Brown has a laboratory ventilation management team that meets quarterly to review energy and safety initiatives.
 Lab ventilation standards have been developed and continued measures are being evaluated to reduce energy use from fume hoods and sash positions.

-11. Does your institution's endowment portfolio investments include fossil-fuel companies?
+5.11.
+Does your institution's endowment portfolio investments include fossil-fuel companies?
 4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
 3 The institution is entirely divested from fossil fuels.
 2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
 1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
 Score explanation: Brown University and the Office of Investment have outlined requirements for its fund managers: no investment in tobacco or companies who do business in Sudan.
 President Paxton announced a commitment to divest from fossil fuel extraction in March 2020.
-The Investment Office Endowment Report for 2022 states, "Historically, dedicated fossil fuels investments would have been included in Real Assets but Brown's exposure in the space has been reduced to effectively zero."
+The Investment Office Endowment Report for 2022 stated, "Historically, dedicated fossil fuels investments would have been included in Real Assets but Brown's exposure in the space has been reduced to effectively zero."
 Previous communication with Managing Director Peter Levine clarified this as a reduction of fossil fuel investments from approximately 5-6% to less than 0.5% of the endowment.
 Furthermore, he emphasized the endowment has no financial or strategic incentive to pursue investment in fossil fuels and has selected its fund managers with this in mind.
+Additionally, the Investment Office Endowment Report for 2023 stated"A newly endowed gift will create the Subra Suresh Symposium at the Frontiers of Technology and Society, honoring the former National Science Foundation director and Brown professor-at-large.
+The symposium will bring leading scholars to campus to share their work on topics central to Brown Engineering's mission to advance technological solutions to pressing societal problems.
+The initial symposium in 2024 will focus on sustainable energy."